mat-ruszczycky/practice-react-todo/README.md

 ## Functional
 Behaviors and features an application must have.
 Specifies what the system is expected to do to meet user needs.

-They define the application's required functionality based on user actions, events, and/or business processes.

 ### Required Behaviors &amp; Features:
 - User(s) can read a list of personal TODO items.
 - User(s) can create TODO items to the list.